qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

 displayed and using the field calculator will cause the layer to be put in edit mode before the calculation is made.

-Based on the :ref:`Expression Builder <functions_list>` dialog, the field calculator dialog offers a complete interface to define an expression and apply it to an existing or a newly created field.
+Based on the :ref:`Expression Builder <expression_builder>` dialog, the field calculator dialog offers a complete interface to define an expression and apply it to an existing or a newly created field.
 To use the field calculator dialog, you must select whether you want to:

 #. apply calculation on the whole layer or on selected features only